Tackling racism and racial inequality

 Black Interns Pilot Project

 Through our Business West connection, we were made aware of the West of England Black Interns Pilot Project.
-We have signed up as one of 22 organisations to employ an intern for 4 weeks in September 2021.
+We signed up as one of 22 organisations.
+We have now interviewed and appointed an intern who will work with us for 4 weeks in September.
 The programme is targeting Black students across the West of England who have graduated within the last 12 months.

 We are reviewing our recruitment processes to look at how we widen the places where we advertise our roles and in doing so widen our reach.
 We have been collating examples of adverts, terminology from local community organisations to help inform our messaging.
 In January 2021 we recruited 5 new trustees.
 We used an external recruitment company Moon Executive Search who were tasked with advertising the role to a wider network in order to grow the diversity of our board.
 Our board is more diverse than many, but we know we still have work to do.